 Japanese drinking culture is a major part of the country’s business life and social interactions.
 Whether you’re in the country on a business trip, for a wedding, or as a tourist, you may be invited to an event where alcohol is served, providing you with valuable insights into the Japanese language and culture.

 Some foreigners are surprised by the amount of drinking in Japan, so understanding the drinking etiquette is crucial to navigating some of these social situations.
 One of the situations you’re likely to encounter is the etiquette to make a toast.

 If you’re at a business dinner or work event, it’s likely that the most senior person will offer a toast before you begin drinking.
 It’s good manners to wait until they do, and it is considered rude if you drink ahead of others.
 You’ll know the toast is over when this word is said:

 How to use “kanpai”

 During the first drink (or first round of drinking), people usually have the same drink.
-Generally, the person making the toast will raise their glass and say kanpai, and the rest of those in attendance will repeat it.
-Like in western culture, clinking glasses is also common.
+Generally, the person making the toast will raise their glass and say kanpai, and the rest in attendance will repeat it.
+Like in Western culture, clinking glasses is also common.
 After this, you may drink.

 The word かんぱい (kanpai) literally means “finish your drink,” but you’re not required to down your entire glass after saying it.
 “Kanpai” is a fairly casual word, so you can feel free to try it out on Japanese people without much risk of offending anyone.
 It also doesn’t need to be said every time you drink, so after the toast, you can relax and go at your own pace.

-If you’re looking for some other phrases to use, there’s a variety of different ways to start off Japanese drinking sessions.
+If you’re looking for some other phrases to use, there are various ways to start off Japanese drinking sessions.

 Other Japanese phrases that can be used like “kanpai”